Why People Are Looking for Fiverr Alternatives in 2026

 None of this means Fiverr is shutting down.
 It means the platform is under stress, and people who depend on it — buyers and sellers alike — are starting to ask whether it makes sense to keep paying 20–25% in combined fees to a platform whose best years may be behind it.

 That context is what makes a real comparison worthwhile in 2026.
 GoHireHumans is newer, smaller, and has a fraction of Fiverr's brand recognition.
-But it charges 1% fees, was built from scratch for AI-native workflows, and is growing while legacy platforms shrink.
+But it charges a 1% GoHireHumans fee plus Stripe processing where checkout is configured, was built from scratch for AI-native workflows, and is growing while legacy platforms shrink.
 This article looks at both platforms honestly — including where Fiverr still has real advantages.

 Fee Comparison: The Numbers That Actually Matter